joshgerdes/jekyll-uno/_drafts/microsoft-azure-cost-optimization-tasks.md

   teaser: "/uploads/cost_pillar_overview.png"

 ---
 Like doing service on your car, the [Microsoft Azure](https://azure.microsoft.com/en-us/?WT.mc_id=AZ-MVP-5004796 "Microsoft Azure") platform is not a set-and-forget ecosystem!

+There are no one-size-fits when it comes to cost optimization, but there are some general tasks that can be done or considered on a Monthly/Quarterly/Annual basis to keep on top of the resources you are running in Azure and to keep them lean.

 #### Overview